becauseimclever/HomeAutomation/README.md

 * xUnit - https://github.com/xunit/xunit

 And a big thank you to the folks over at Studio 3T for providing me with a free license for their product.

+## Getting setup for development
+What you'll need:
+ * Visual Studio 2019 Preview (or VS code)
+ * DotNet Core 3.0 preview (currently preview 8)
+ * MongoDB
+    * Current settings file points to localhost:27017
+    * Current version 4.0.6
+### The Code
+Right now, the AutomationFrontEnd project is about to be removed, in favor of the AutomationAPI project.
+The AutomationAPI project is a change in direction in regards to how the devices are handled.
+Devices are now going to be handled as plugins, and loaded at application start, instead of being directly in the repository project.
+The thought is that community provided plugins can be created, without the need to include them in the core repo.